 There are four trains an hour to Merstham (two on Sundays): a half-hourly Southern service from London Bridge, taking 30-35 minutes, plus a half-hourly Thameslink service (Mon–Sat only).

-The most convenient station to return from is Tattenham Corner.
+The suggested station to return from is Tattenham Corner, next to the racecourse.
 It has a half-hourly service to London Bridge, switching to Victoria on Mon–Fri evenings.
-A little-used station called Epsom Downs is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.
+Tadworth station (for the Short Walks) is on the same line.

-Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner to Coulsdon Town.
-The Circular Walks are simpler as there are free car parks on the edge of Epsom Downs.
+Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner or Tadworth to Coulsdon Town.
+The Circular Walk is simpler as there are free car parks on the edge of Epsom Downs.

-Take the train nearest to 10:15 from London Bridge to Merstham for the Main Walk, or Tattenham Corner for the Circular Walks.
+Take the train nearest to 10:15 from London Bridge to Merstham for the Main Walk, or to Tattenham Corner for the Circular Walk.

-The suggested lunchtime pub is The Sportsman (01737-246655) at Mogador, after 8 km on the Main Walk and 7¼ km on the Circular Walk.
-It was renovated and enlarged in 2008 and has a large beer garden.
-This pub serves good home-cooked food, including a wide selection of burgers and ciabattas.
+The suggested lunchtime pub is The Sportsman (01737-246655) in Mogador, after 8 km (6¾ km on the Circular Walk, 4¼ km on the Short Circular Walk).
+This pub has a large beer garden and serves good home-cooked food, including a wide selection of burgers and ciabattas.